 The Chase Sapphire Preferred does not have very many noteworthy perks, other than its high welcome bonus and redemption options – but one nice benefit is its rental car coverage.
 The Preferred card offers primary rental car coverage, meaning you don’t have to file with your own insurance carrier first.
 Rental car coverage on the Amex Gold card is only secondary (after your own primary car insurance.)

-The Amex Gold card also offers up to $120 in dining credits throughout the year.
+The Amex Gold card also comes with up to $120 in dining credits throughout the year.
 You can get up to $10 in statement credits each month when you use your Gold Card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
 (My wife and I like to go on a monthly date for a free piece of cheesecake, courtesy of American Express.)

 The Chase Sapphire Preferred comes with an annual fee of $95, while the Amex Gold card has an annual fee of $250.
 Neither card waives the annual fee for the first year – it will appear on your first month’s credit card statement.

 While the annual fee on the Amex Gold card is (significantly) higher, it does also come with the potential to offset up to $120 of the annual fee with the dining credit.
 However, keep in mind that statement credits are not the same as having a lower annual fee – most people would prefer to keep their hard-earned cash.